APlusTeam/ISQA-3420/DFDDictionary.md

 ## External Entities
 * National Vulnerability Database: National Instute of Standards and Technology's NVDB is a repository maintained by the United States government, containingof standards based vulnerability management data.
-* OS Community: Represents open source repositories to which source code taken from the community is re-published.
+* OSS Community: Represents open source repositories to which source code taken from the community is re-published.

 ## Internal Entities
 * Corporate Developer: Builds the project, and report to the corporate managers.